kothaiRaja/Variantcalling-and-Genefusion/README.md

 **Arriba** identifies gene fusions and generates **visualization reports**.

 ### **4️⃣ Automated Reference Setup**
-Downloads and processes **reference genomes, annotation files, and known variant databases**.
+Downloads and processes **reference genomes, annotation files, and known variant databases, respected Tools**.

+### ** Easy User defined Parameters**
+Users are able to easily define the path to the reference files(if available).
+Even if the reference files are unavailable, the pipeline fetched all the reference files by executing the processes.
+Running the build_reference_main.nl pipeline, the paths to all the required reference files are written to config file which is used for main.nl pipeline execution.

 ---